zackrylangford/AWS_CloudFormation_Launcher/scratchpad.md

 ### Current configuration notes

 I have a cloudformation directory on my Linux VM where I am storing the templates.
 I have to run the script out of this directory currently for it to work.

+### Random thoughts

+What about keypairs?
+Should there be away to create a key pair and then pull the name???
+What about a quick script to create a keypair and return the name of the keypair so that when you go to make an ec2, it is ready to go???
+Need to lookup the CLI command to create a key pair and print the key pair name.

+Need to organize these thoughts better :)